miwafoxl/bandcamp-discord-rpc/README.md

 - It relies on a http://localhost POST signal to trade data between the `userscript` and the `main` script.
 It may not work if your internet is not configured to receive or can't receive those signals;\
 - Sometimes it can take up to 10 seconds to update or flick between the current and last song you were playing; (this is a discord-rpc issue)\
 - May crash whenever Discord closes or restarts (see 'Restart/Stop' section on how to restart the script)\
+- May not show Rich Presence if the title of the song is too long or use too many or unsupported unicode characters\